 “Hmmm,” Ruby responded.
 “We’re traveling just fine, but the backups headed north are just crazy, as if there’s an accident every 10 miles.”

 They arrived in Ocean City, Maryland, and drove directly to a time-share complex on the beach, which was mostly unoccupied.
 They did not share elevators with others.
 They wiped everything down with disinfectant wipes in their suite.
 They washed and sanitized their hands repeatedly.
 They walked along the deserted boardwalk.
-They ordered takeout and ate dinner in their suite in front of the TV, where the president said, “It will go away.
+They ordered takeout and ate dinner in their suite in front of the TV, where President Trump said, “It will go away.
 Just stay calm.
-It will go away.”
+It will go away.”*

 They had interacted with two people that day, the desk clerk and the restaurant host.

 On the second day, they drove to the Outer Banks in North Carolina, ate Subway takeout lunch in their car, and stayed in a national chain motel in Kill Devil Hills.
 There were no people on the beaches, in the parks, on the streets.
 They didn’t touch anything.
 They wiped everything down with disinfectant wipes in their suite.
 They washed and sanitized their hands repeatedly.
-They ordered takeout BBQ and ate dinner in their room in front of the TV, where the president said, “I’ve always known this is real, this is a pandemic.”
+They ordered takeout BBQ and ate dinner in their room in front of the TV, where President Trump said, “I’ve always known this is real, this is a pandemic.”*

 “It’s starting to feel like that movie ’28 Days Later’ when the guy wakes up from a coma and there’s no one there,” Teddy said.